freqtrade/freqtrade/docs/strategy-advanced.md

         # Allow up to 3 additional increasingly larger buys (4 in total)
         # Initial buy is 1x
         # If that falls to -5% profit, we buy 1.25x more, average profit should increase to roughly -2.2%
-        # If that falles down to -5% again, we buy 1.5x more
+        # If that falls down to -5% again, we buy 1.5x more
-        # If that falles once again down to -5%, we buy 1.75x more
+        # If that falls once again down to -5%, we buy 1.75x more
         # Total stake for this trade would be 1 + 1.25 + 1.5 + 1.75 = 5.5x of the initial allowed stake.
         # That is why max_dca_multiplier is 5.5
         # Hope you have a deep wallet!